 The Secretary-Treasurer shall keep the Council and Executive Officer of the Society informed of the activities and needs of the Division.

 The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the Division.

 ARTICLE VII — ELECTION AND TENURE OF THE OFFICERS AND EXECUTIVE COMMITTEE MEMBERS

 - Qualifications.
-Officers and Members-at-Large of the Executive Committee must be members of the Topical Group for at least two years prior to nomination.
+Officers and Members-at-Large of the Executive Committee must be members of the Division for at least two years prior to nomination.

 - Ballot.
 The Vice-Chair, Secretary-Treasurer, and Members-at-Large of the Executive Committee shall be elected by mail or electronic ballot as hereinafter provided.